 If instead of stick 1, you keep stick 2 fixed can you not make another similar solution shape?

 Close the gap of the large square by stick 1 and complete the two other sides of small square by moving stick 3 and stick 4 with stick 2 already waiting as an existing side.

 The small square is formed in this case on the left vertical side of the large square.

 This will be the second solution.

-Yes, you can form two other solution shapes by keeping stick 3 and stick 4 respectively.
+Well, well, you can also form two other solution shapes by keeping fixed stick 3 and stick 4, respectively.

 With stick 3 fixed, the small square is formed on the bottom horizontal side and with stick 4 fixed, the small square is formed on the right vertical side of the larger square.